joaoalvesss/feup-pfl/README.md

-# Bounce - Prolog Game Implementation
+# Bounce - A Two-Player Strategy Game

 ## Introduction
-Bounce is a two-player game played on a square board of any even size.
-The game is designed by Mark Steere in August 2023.
+Bounce is a captivating two-player strategy game, designed by Mark Steere in August 2023.
+Played on a square board of any even size, Bounce offers a unique and challenging gaming experience.
+This repository contains a Prolog implementation of the game.

 ## Group
-- Group Members:
+- **Group Members:**
-     * João Brandão Alves - up202108670
+  - João Brandão Alves - up202108670
-     * Diogo Silva Leandro - up202005304
+  - Diogo Silva Leandro - up202005304

-- Contribution:
+- **Contribution:**
-     * João -
+  - João -
-     * Diogo -
+  - Diogo -

 ## Installation and Execution

-## Description of the Game
+### Description of the Game
 Bounce is a two-player board game played on a square board of any even size.
 The objective is to have all of your checkers in one group at the end of your turn to win.

+### Official Rule Sheet
-For detailed game rules, you can refer to the [official rule sheet](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://marksteeregames.com/Bounce_rules.pdf) provided by Mark Steere.
+For detailed game rules, you can refer to the [official rule sheet](https://marksteeregames.com/Bounce_rules.pdf) provided by Mark Steere.

 ## Game Parameters

 ### Game Introduction
 Bounce is a two-player game designed by Mark Steere in August 2023.
 It is played on a square board of any even size.
 The objective of the game is to strategically move your checkers to form a monocolored, orthogonally interconnected group.